 If you do work for someone, whether as a W2 employee or a 1099 contracted worker, the IRS probably knows about it.

-When you fail to declare income, but the IRS receives documentation that you received it, you can expect to hear from them.
+When you fail to declare taxable income, but the IRS receives documentation that you received it, you can expect to hear from them.

 Even when you earn cash income and the payer files no 1099, the IRS still uses algorithms to check your spending habits against your declared income.
 When they don’t align, you can expect to get audited.

 If you earn $95,000 from your job but claim $90,000 in tax deductions, you better believe the IRS will raise their humorless eyebrows.

 For some expenses, such as the mortgage interest deduction, lenders file a 1098 tax form with the IRS.
 They know exactly how much you spent on mortgage interest, so don’t even think about inflating the number.

 And for other deductible expenses, such as charitable donations and education costs, the IRS flags your return if they’re high relative to your income.
 Do yourself a favor and keep your deductions reasonable relative to your income, especially oft-abused deductions like the home office deduction.